aidos-lab/aidos-lab.github.io/content/wiki/website-maintenance/updating-projects.md

 ---
 As the lab engages in new projects, the website should be updated to reflect these exciting new endeavors.

-This wiki article explains how to update one of the hexagonal icons on the homepage (see [Welcome](/Welcome)).
+This wiki article explains how to update one of the hexagonal icons on the homepage (see [Welcome](/)).

 ### Step 1: Design a new hexagon overview figure using Figma

 You will need access to the AIDOS lab's shared Figma project.
-(Reach out to a team member if you require access).
+(Reach out to a team member if you require access.)

 Within the project, there is a page entitled `Project Overview Figure`.
 Here you will find the template for a new project icon, shown below.

 <img src="/wiki/project-template.svg" alt="Project icon template" style="width: 25%; height: auto;">